jimburton/CI505/labs/Week1.md

 Loaded GHCi configuration from /home/jb259/.ghc/ghci.conf λ>
 ```
-You can type any Haskell expression in to this "REPL" (Read-Eval-Print-Loop) and it will be evaluated.
+You can type any Haskell expression into this "REPL" (Read-Eval-Print-Loop) and it will be evaluated.
 Enter a list of the integers from 1 to 10 using the range syntax:

 ```